All Books

 Key Takeaways

-• Understand procrastination is a coping mechanism, not a character flaw.
+• Realize procrastination is a coping mechanism for anxiety, not a sign of laziness.

 Who Should Read